 Happy Thanksgiving ( ハピーサンクスギビング )

-– Updated for 2011 with new photos and a Kanji Lesson –
+— Updated with new photos and a Kanji Lesson —

-Thanksgiving 2011′s coming up in the U.S .
-In 1984, 26 years plus a few days earlier, my friend Lori from Mystic, Connecticut, and I took the Keihan Line from Hirakata-shi into Kyoto.
-We walked over to Meidi-ya near where San-jo intersects Kawaramachi.
+Thanksgiving’s coming up in the U.S. Back in 1984, I and my friend Lori, from Mystic, Connecticut, took the Keihan Line from Hirakata-shi into Kyoto.
+About a thirty-minute trip.
+We walked over to Meidi-ya, near where San-jo intersects Kawaramachi.
 Meidi-ya was the “international grocery store” nearest to us and where we went to stock-up on “exotic” American food for Thanksgiving: canned green beans and Campbell’s Cream of Mushroom soup for a green bean casserole; a whole chicken (turkeys were hard to find in Japan back then and, besides, the Nakamura’s, her homestay family’s, oven where we planned on doing the roasting cooking, was too small to handle a turkey); Idaho potatoes and gravy mix (we were not inclined to make it from scratch); dressing; cranberry sauce; and other odds and ends.

 Harvesting rice in my neighborhood.
 Tsuda, Japan.
 Mid October 1984.